COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have developed COVID-19 cough classifiers using smartphone audio recordings and a number of machine learning architectures.
-To train and evaluate these classifiers, we have used two dataset.
-The first, larger, dataset is publicly available contains data from 1171 subjects (92 COVID-19 positive and 1079 healthy) coming from all six continents except Africa.
-The second, smaller, dataset contains 62\% of subjects from South Africa and data from 8 COVID-19 positive and 13 COVID-19 negative subjects.
-Thus, together the two dataset include data from subjects residing on all six continents.
-After preprocessing and extracting MFCC, frame energy, ZCR and kurtosis features from the cough audio recordings, we have trained and evaluated six classifiers using a leave-p-out cross validation.
-Our best performing classifier is based on the Resnet50 architecture and is able to discriminate between COVID-19 coughs and healthy coughs with an AUC of 0.98.
-The LSTM model performed the best in discriminating COVID-19 positive coughs from COVID-19 negative coughs with AUC 0.94 after determining the 13 best features using sequential forward search (SFS).
+We have developed COVID-19 cough classifiers using smartphone audio recordings and seven machine learning architectures.
+To train and evaluate these classifiers, we have used two datasets.
+The first, larger, dataset is publicly available and contains data from 1171 subjects (92 COVID-19 positive and 1079 healthy) residing on all five continents except Africa.
+The smaller second dataset contains recordings from 18 COVID-19 positive and 26 COVID-19 negative subjects, 75\% of whom reside in South Africa.
+Thus, together the two datasets include data from subjects residing on all six continents.
+After pre-processing the cough audio recordings, we have found that the COVID-19 positive coughs are 15\%-20\% shorter than non-COVID coughs.
+Then we have extracted MFCCs, log frame energy, ZCR and kurtosis features from the cough audio using a special feature extraction technique which preserves the time-domain patterns and then trained and evaluated those seven classifiers using the nested leave-$p$-out cross-validation.
+Our best-performing classifier is the Resnet50 architecture and is able to discriminate between COVID-19 coughs and healthy coughs with an AUC of 0.98 on the Coswara dataset.
+These results outperform the baseline result of the AUC of 0.7 in \cite{muguli2021dicova}.
+When testing on the Sarcos dataset, the LSTM model trained on the Coswara dataset exhibit the best performance, discriminating COVID-19 positive coughs from COVID-19 negative coughs with an AUC of 0.94 while using the best 13 features determined by sequential forward selection (SFS).
+Furthermore, since better performance is achieved using a larger number of MFCCs than is required to mimic the human auditory system, we also conclude that at least some of the information used by the classifiers to discriminate the COVID-19 coughs and the non-COVID coughs may not be perceivable to the human ear.

-Although these systems require more stringent validation on larger dataset, the results we have presented are very promising and indicate that COVID-19 screening based on automatic classification of coughing sounds is viable.
-Since the data has been captured on smartphones, and since the classifier can in principle also be implemented on such device, such cough classification is cost-efficient, easy to apply and easy to deploy.
-It therefore has the potential of being particularly useful in a practical developing-world scenario.
+Although the systems we describe require more stringent validation on a larger dataset, the results we have presented are very promising and indicate that COVID-19 screening based on automatic classification of coughing sounds is viable.
+Since the data has been captured on smartphones, and since the classifier can in principle also be implemented on such device, such cough classification is cost-efficient, easy to apply and deploy.
+Furthermore, it could be applied remotely, thus avoiding contact with medical personnel.